gammasoft71/xtd/README.md

 # Download and install

 Before running examples you must download and install tunit.
-To download and install it read Downloads file.
+To download and install it read [downloads](docs/doanloads.md) file.

 ______________________________________________________________________________________________